Ayomide-cmd/PeachJump/README.md

 	•	Simple one button or key controls
 	•	Increasing difficulty
 	•	Lightweight and fast loading
-	•	Clean and minimal visuals
+	•	Clean and minimal visuals.

 Controls
 	•	Jump: Spacebar / Tap / Click (depending on platform)